anyWareSculpture/playground/angular-socket-io-im/README.md

 ### General
 - ~~Enforce login before accessing remaining app flow~~
-- Disable interaction if proximity is not set
+- ~~Disable interaction if proximity is not set~~
+	.
+Note: Redirection takes care of this...can't access other pages without first logging in
-- Clean up controllers.js, seperate into view specific files
+- Clean up controllers.js, seperate into view specific files .
+Good resource for best practices [here](https://scotch.io/tutorials/angularjs-best-practices-directory-structure)
 - ~~Do cleanup on "logout"/tab close to remove cyberObjects and update status bars~~ ...
 - Visualize knock pattern instead of just a message box
 - Make everything pretty
 - 'Open Sesame' transition
-- clean up jsonserver to 'broadcast' instead of emit for each for efficiency
+- Clean up jsonserver to 'broadcast' instead of emit for each for efficiency.
 - Clean up the 'open_sesame' to indicate which state you should be switching to.
 This takes care of resyncing potentially out of sync users.
+(Do this later when server has an idea of different game states.)